KBPsystem777/100-Days-Of-React/README.md

 - **09:44 PM**: Finally completed the **Fetching Data for Pages** activity on https://nextjs.org/learn.
 Basically, I am able to fetch data now from the TV Maze API.
 Next to do in the future is the further read and understand the `getInitialProps` and *data fetching* of this library.

+- **11:30 PM**: Read a blog from Dan -  [Why Do We Write super(props)?](https://overreacted.io/why-do-we-write-super-props/).
+On this post, he explained the pros and cons of using `super(props)` in on both JavaScript and React ecosystems.